singnet/dev-portal/docs/ai-consumers/create-a-wallet.md

 ## Step 1.
 Metamask

-[Metamask](https://metamask.io/) is a browser extension for interacting with blockchain enabled websites, such as marketplace.
+[Metamask](https://metamask.io/) is a browser extension for interacting with B enabled websites, such as marketplace.

 Install Metamask now from their website.